sbal06/Fashion-MNIST/README.md

 Scores for testing accuracy: -91.5% <br>

 ----------------------------------------------------------------------------------------------------------------------------------------
-# Validation Accuracies for Basic Neural Network and CNN
+### Validation Accuracies for Basic Neural Network and CNN

-Here are the training and testing accuracies for both the basic neural network and the CNN:
+Here are the training and testing accuracies for both the basic neural network and the CNN, respectively:
 <p align = "center" >
 <image src = "https://github.com/sbal06/Fashion-MNIST/assets/101956177/bc67b0a0-e75c-48bc-9cf2-6e2a4167e66d" width = "400" height = "400">
 <image src = "https://github.com/sbal06/Fashion-MNIST/assets/101956177/dcec28df-e824-44c3-8e19-b73a94666f96" width = "400" height = "400">
 </p>

+ For the basic neural network (image on the right), the training and testing accuracies are relatively similar and increase (more or less) when the number of epochs is 20.
+However, though the CNN (image on the left) produces a higher accuracy, the testing accuracy is always below the training accuracy, and changing the number of epochs in the CNN alters the testing accuracy.

 # Dependencies